 The Harvest for All campaign includes activities organized by state and county Farm Bureaus in connection with local Feeding America affiliates across the country.
 Through the campaign’s 10-year history, YF&R programs across the country have donated their food, money and their time to provide more than 83 million meal equivalents to hungry Americans.

-The “Most Innovative” award recognizes five states whose unique Harvest for All activities encourage participation and are programs that can be easily replicated in other states.
-The 2013 “Most Innovative” states were:
+The “Most Innovative” award recognizes states whose unique Harvest for All activities encourage participation and are programs that can be easily replicated in other states.
+The 2014 “Most Innovative” states were:

 For More Information on How to Participate: